p0pr0ck5/lua-resty-waf/README.md

 * **METHOD**: The HTTP method specified in the request.
 * **REQUEST_ARGS**: A table containing the keys and values of all the arguments in the request, including query string arguments, POST arguments, and request cookies.
 * **REQUEST_BODY**: A table containing the request body.
 This typically contains POST arguments.
-* **REQUEST_LINE**: A string representation of the HTTP request line.
-This includes the request method, URI, and HTTP version.
-The collection is retrieved by splitting the HTTP request headers by newline, and returning the first element.
 * **URI**: The request URI.
 * **URI_ARGS**: A table containing the request query strings.
 * **USER_AGENT**: The value of the `User-Agent` header.